IntrepidPursuits/sherpa/webservices/react-testing.md

 Redux is comprised of regular JavaScript functions, so testing them is nothing special.
 Regardless, the following are some guidelines that will help when writing tests.

 ### Action Creators
-Test that when the action creator is invoked with its arguments (if any) it produces the an action with the correct type and payload (if it has one).
+Test that when the action creator is invoked with its arguments (if any) it produces an action with the correct type and payload (if it has one).

 ### Reducers
 Test that given an initial state and a given action it produces the correct next state.
 It's a good idea to add an assertion that the next state object is not the same as the initial object using the `toBe` Jest matcher.